Evictions

 For purposes of this procedure, the following terms are used:

 If a landlord (or attorney) files an eviction in this court, they must submit an original filing and multiple copies for service.
 Please call the Civil Division for specific numbers of copies needed.
-Please note: Kettering Municipal Court does not provide eviction paperwork.

-A Writ of Restitution evicting the tenant must be requested by the landlord.
-The Writ may be requested at the hearing for the Restitution of Premises (eviction hearing).
-A $100 fee is required to be paid in the Clerk’s Office for the Writ of Restitution to be prepared and issued.
-The bailiff will then serve the tenant (if present) with the Writ of Restitution.
-The Writ will state the date by which the tenant must vacate the premises and remove all personal property, as well as the forcible eviction date for the bailiff to assist the landlord if the tenant has not voluntarily vacated the premises.
-If the Writ of Restitution is not requested at the restitution hearing, the landlord can file a praecipe requesting the Writ with the desired forcible eviction date, along with the $100 fee.
+Additional actions may be taken if the defendant (tenant) does not move out of the property.
+A Writ of Restitution to evict the tenant may be requested by the landlord.
+The Writ may be requested on the same date as the eviction hearing.
+There is a $100 fee for the Writ to be prepared and issued.
+The bailiff will then serve the tenant (if present.)
+The Writ will state the date by which the tenant must vacate the premises and remove all personal property, as well as the forcible eviction date for the Sheriff to assist the landlord if the tenant has not voluntarily vacated the premises.
+If the Writ is not requested at the eviction hearing, the landlord can file a praecipe requesting the Writ at a later date.

 Damages or Past Due Rent Claims – Note to Landlords